Stereotypes of South Asians: Fiji

 In Fiji, another country where large numbers of people of Indian origin were brought for agricultural plantation work, over 125 years ago, they are viewed in a manner different from some other parts of the world.
 Sienkiewicz finds the stereotypes popular in Pacific Islands is that Indians are too materialistic, caring only about money; that while the Indians work very hard to attain financial success, they refuse to share it.
 People with origins in India are also thought in Fiji to be too private and lacking a culture of caring for larger families.

-Indians, Sienkiewicz finds, intentionally prefer to be in nuclear families, living in isolated homes rather than communal joint families in koros (villages).
+Indo-Fijians, Sienkiewicz argued, intentionally prefer to be in nuclear families, living in isolated homes rather than communal joint families in koros (villages).
 Some she interviewed claimed, "Before we were in extended families, but now we are all in nuclear families.
 Just a small house, their family and that's it.
 Relatives come and they go; they do not live in that house.
 It is a better way of living.
 Everyone's needs and wants are cared for.
 Mostly, by having nuclear families and not living in the koro (village), we find that there is less conflict, less chance of conflict."
 This preference for private and diligent life is a matter of significant ethnic stereotypes and conflicts in Fiji.
-Sienkiewicz suggests that the British incorporation of the ethnic separation model in Fiji, while originally devised to help colonialists govern smoothly, has had long-term effects on the ethnic identities and mutual stereotypes between both Fijians and Indians in Fiji.The British had tried actively to separate and segregate the Indian and local community lest they not find among themselves the common hatred for the British which would prove fatal for them.
+Sienkiewicz suggests that the British incorporation of the ethnic separation model in Fiji, while originally devised to help the colonial administration govern the colony smoothly, has had long-term effects on the ethnic identities and mutual stereotypes between both Fijians and Indians in Fiji.